HL7/smart-app-launch/spec/index.md

 have a valid lifetime no greater than twenty-four hours.
 Confidential clients may be issued longer-lived tokens than public clients.

-A large range of threats to bearer tokens can be mitigated by digitally signing the token as specified in [RFC7515](https://tools.ietf.org/html/rfc7515) or by using a Message Authentication Code (MAC) instead.
-Alternatively, a bearer token can contain a reference to authorization information, rather than encoding the information directly into the token itself.
+*A large range of threats to access tokens can be mitigated by digitally signing the token as specified in [RFC7515](https://tools.ietf.org/html/rfc7515) or by using a Message Authentication Code (MAC) instead.
+Alternatively, a access token can contain a reference to authorization information, rather than encoding the information directly into the token itself.
 To be effective, such references must be infeasible for an attacker to guess.
-Using a reference may require an extra interaction between the resource server and the authorization server; the mechanics of such an interaction are not defined by this specification.
+Using a reference may require an extra interaction between the resource server and the authorization server; the mechanics of such an interaction are not defined by this specification.*

 ##### *For example*